 “The attention given to the social construct of race and racism is four-hundred-year-complicated, the subject of multiple doctoral thesis, many excellent books, and legislation.
 On the other hand, there is an uncomplicated pre-systemic solution to racism for ordinary people available right now.
-Become a playful toddler again, and stay that way, as if there was a self-identity in these first years where the qualities of individuality could sustain the social context of newness.”
+Become a playful toddler again, and stay that way, We would just have new friends to play the game of growing up in the world.
+We could sustain the social context of newness without bias.
+The lesson here is we do not have a self-identity in these first years of our lives and that the bias now held is learned and can be unlearned.”

 Rex L. Curry